ibm-cloud-docs/codeengine/cmd_defs.md

 ## Revision commands
 {: #cli-revision}

 An application, or app, runs your code to serve HTTP requests.
-In addition to traditional HTTP requests, {{site.data.keyword.codeengineshort}} also supports applications that use WebSockets as their communications protocol.
+In addition to traditional HTTP requests, {{site.data.keyword.codeenginefull}} also supports applications that use WebSockets as their communications protocol.
 An app contains one or more *revisions*.
 A revision represents an immutable version of the configuration properties of the app.
 Each update of an app configuration property creates a new revision of the app.
 {: shortdesc}

 Use `revision` commands to manage application revisions.